xrhan/timelapse/index.md

 <br>

-These failures highlight the core challenge of timelapse (and long-range video) generation: **achieving meaningful progression over time while preserving subject identity and scene layout**.
+These failure cases highlight the core challenge of timelapse and in general long-range video generation: **achieving meaningful progression over time while preserving subject identity and scene layout**.

 ### Our approach
-We show that we can improve both the morphing degree and preserve subject consistency with the right training-time regularization, even with limited data.
+We show that we can improve both shape dynamics and subject consistency with our proposed training-time regularization method dREPA.
+Besides learning better first-order spatio-temporal dynamics, a key advantage of dREPA is that it only applies during training and so does not affect inference time.
+We find that dREPA is helpful even with limited training data, and that it reduces reliance on detailed text prompts for image-to-video generation,  often allowing short and generic text to suffice.

 <section class="block">
-  <h3>Ours <span style="color:#8ECAE6;">SC&uarr;</span> <span style="color:#FFB703;">SD&uarr;</span></h3>
+  <h3>Ours <span style="color:#FFB703;">Shape Dynamics&uarr;</span> <span style="color:#8ECAE6;">Subject Consistency&uarr;</span></h3>
   <div class="two-vids">
     <figure>
       <video src="assets/videos/almond.mp4" autoplay loop muted playsinline></video>